 First, we evaluate our approach in different parameter settings in terms of different combinations of p and q.
 Second, we compare our approach with the approach free of making any semantic analysis beforehand.
-Here, we do not discuss much about data anomaly analysis because they have been well studied in previous researches [15,18].
+Here we do not discuss much about data anomaly analysis, since they have been well studied in previous researches [15, 24].

-7.1.1.
-Exploit code attribution.

-For each category of exploit code, we generate a corresponding TWMM Model, and then, the new packets are fed into the model to evaluate the false positives and false negatives.
-We use fivefold cross validation to train the model and get the false negatives by matching the packet with the corresponding model.
+Exploit Code Attribution.
+For each category of exploit code, we generate a corresponding TWMM Model, and then the new packets are fed into the model to evaluate the false positives and false negatives.
+We use 5-fold cross validation to train the model and get the false negatives by matching the packet with the corresponding model.
 During the packet attribution phase, a threshold is set to decide the attribution for this packet.
-The threshold will both influence the false positives and false negatives in the receiver operating characteristic curve.
-As shown in Figure 6, for different combinations of p and q, we can get different results by setting different thresholds.
+The threshold will both influence the false positives and false negatives in the ROC curve.
+As is shown in Fig. 6, for different combinations of p and q, we can get different results by setting different thresholds.
 Another factor to influence the attribution analysis result is the setting of the parameters p and q.
-There are many choices of (p, q) combinations because p and q can be freely selected if we do not know any prior knowledge of the structures of code sequences.
-It is not realistic to brute-force search all possible (p, q) combinations.
+There are many choices of (p,q) combinations since p and q can be freely selected if we do not know any prior knowledge of the structures of code sequences.
+It is not realistic to brute-force search all possible (p,q) combinations.
 From our observations, for each token, the tokens close in distance have much more influential power on it.
 That means p and q can be set to small numbers.
 We do not know exactly which is the best to achieve the optimal results.
-In our evaluation, we tentatively choose $p, q \in \{2, 4\}$.

-From the results on different datasets in Figure 6, we can infer that token relevances are different on different datasets.
-Besides the parameters that influence the attribution results, the attribution analysis accuracy varies depending on the "nature" of the exploit code.
+In our evaluation, tentatively, we select $p, q \in \{2, 4\}$.
+From the results on different datasets in Fig. 6, we can infer that token relevances are different on different datasets.
+Besides the parameters which influence the attribution results, the attribution analysis accuracy varies depending on the "nature" of the exploit code.
 On all six datasets, the detection accuracy can reach to above 90% in different parameter settings.
 This is a good indictor to show the effectiveness of our approach.
 The false positive rate is up to 4.5% at most.
-We may further bootstrap the misclassified packets to increase the analysis accuracy in our future work.
+We may further bootstrap the misclassified packets to increase the analysis accuracy in our future work. .

-7.1.2.
-Comparison with approach without semantic analysis.
+Comparison with Approach without Semantic Analysis.
 We compare our approach with the approach free of any semantic analysis beforehand.
 The same TWMM model is constructed for the original packets but without any semantic analysis before the attribution analysis.
-In the approach without any semantic analysis, the tokens used are all 1-byte tokens because we do not have any prior knowledge about the minimum semantic cell used in the whole code sequence.

-Note that the changes of combinations of (p, q) do not make much difference for detection accuracy and false negative rate in our attribution analysis; thus, we set p=2, q=2 when making a comparison with the approach without semantic analysis.
-The results are also shown in Figure 6.
+In the approach without any semantic analysis, the tokens used are all one-byte tokens because we do not have any prior knowledge about the minimum semantic cell used in the whole code sequence.
+Note that the changes of combinations of (p, q) do not make much difference for detection accuracy and false negative rate in our attribution analysis, thus we set p=2, q=2 when making a comparison with the approach without semantic analysis.
+The results are also shown in Fig. 6.
 Our semantic aware approach outperforms the approach without semantic analysis on all six data sets, and the detection accuracy can be boosted more than 10% on all six data sets with nearly the same false positives.
-The promising results show that our semantic aware attribution analysis is effective and much better than the approach with no semantic analysis.
+The promising results show that our semantic aware attribution analysis is effective and much better than the approach free of semantic analysis.